 Thinking in these terms has really helped give me clarity and take steps forward to improve the niche and proposition we are operating in.
 As expected, it’s not perfect and there are many challenges along the way!
 However, starting with this approach has helped me focus on moving forward instead of fearing the loss of what has been and to look at the art of the possible.

-I hope this will help at least one person who is facing big changes, and as always if you need a fresh set of eyes or someone to bounce ideas with, please do reach out to me.Posted 12 months ago
+I hope this will help at least one person who is facing big changes, and as always if you need a fresh set of eyes or someone to bounce ideas with, please do reach out to me.Posted about 1 year ago